 All hardware is massively provisioned to ensure stability under all forecast volumes from launch through "normal" operations of average daily and peak capacities.
-Each and every system application, server, storage and network device is continuously monitored by the Afilias Network Operations Center for performance and availability.
+Each and every system application, server, storage and network device is continuously monitored by the registry back-end service provider's Network Operations Center for performance and availability.
 The data gathered is used by dynamic predictive analysis tools in real-time to raise alerts for unusual resource demands.
 Should any volumes exceed established thresholds, a capacity planning review is instituted which will address the need for additions well in advance of their actual need.